 Early Life

-Trae Stephens was born in November 1983 in Ohio.
-He was inspired to pursue a career in national security after the September 11 attacks, which occurred when he was a senior in high school.
-Stephens attended Georgetown University's School of Foreign Service, focusing on Arabic and Security Studies.
-He earned a degree in Regional and Comparative Studies (Middle East) in 2005.
-During his college years, he gained experience in government and international affairs, interning in the office of Republican Congressman Rob Portman and at the Embassy of Afghanistan in Washington, D.C.
+Trae Stephens was born in November 1983 and grew up in Ohio.
+Stephens attended Georgetown University's School of Foreign Service, where he focused on Arabic and Security Studies and earned a degree in Regional and Comparative Studies (Middle East) in 2005.
+During his college years, he gained early experience in government and international affairs, interning in the office of Republican congressman Rob Portman and at the Embassy of Afghanistan in Washington, D.C..

 Rise to Success